Skip to Content

 Whatever you decide to do, you’ll have lots of fun at Wilson’s Prom!

-How Much Does an Adelaide to Melbourne Road Trip cost?
+How Much Does an Adelaide to Melbourne Inland Road Trip Cost?

-How much driving from Adelaide to Melbourne costs is entirely dependent upon how you do it.
+How much this Adelaide to Melbourne drive costs is entirely dependent upon how you do it.
 The price will be higher if you stay in hostels as opposed to sleeping in a tent or campervan.

 Petrol is an avoidable cost on any road trip, unfortunately, and will account for a fair chunk of your expenditure!